 Video is an extremely powerful tool for communicating ideas and knowledge effectively.
-Producing training videos is much more than just filming and editing.
+Producing good training videos is much more than just filming and editing.
 The script must be written in a direct enough way to enhance learning, whilst keeping the viewer engaged.
 It is not about amazing visuals and clean sound (although it doesn’t hurt), it’s about getting complex information across in a way that’s easy to understand and absorb.
 How it is put together is a necessary requirement, but it is the method behind it that makes all the difference.

 Start With The Script